anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

   Automatically freezes BlendShapes which are always the same value or unused in animation, etc.
 - `Remove unused Objects`\
   By scanning animation etc., automatically removes unused Objects (e.g. GameObjects, Components).\
-  In addition, This will automatically toggles PhysBoone Components if they are used only by toggled objects.
+  In addition, this will automatically toggle PhysBone Components if they are only used by toggled objects.
   - `Preserve EndBone`\
     Prevents removing end bones[^endbone] whose parent is not removed.
 - `Optimize PhysBone Settings`\